dhruvgairola/dhruvgairola.github.io/_posts/2018-02-26-Cryptocurrency.md

 ### Week 2 : How Bitcoin achieves Decentralization.
 **Decentralization**
 * Not all systems are all-or-nothing.
 Mix between centralization and decentralization.
-* Aspects of decentralization in bitcoin :
+* Aspects of decentralization in Bitcoin :
   * Peer-to-peer network.
   * Mining : But high centralization because of how much computation you need to mine.
   * Updates to software : Core devs trusted by community.